Genivia/ugrep/README.md

                   marks up matches only when output on a terminal.
 The default is `auto'.

+           --colors=COLORS, --colours=COLORS
+                  Use  COLORS  to mark up matching text.
+COLORS should be a valid GREP_COLORS specification.
+COLORS  selectively  overrides  the
+                  colors specified by the GREP_COLORS environment variable.

            --cpp  Output file matches in C++.
 See also option --format.

            --csv  Output  file  matches  in CSV.
-Use options -H, -n, -k, and -b to specify CSV values to output.
-See also option --format.
+When option -H, -n, -k, or -b is used additional CSV values are output.
+See also  option  --for- mat.

            -D ACTION, --devices=ACTION
                   If  an  input  file  is  a device, FIFO or socket, use ACTION to process it.
 By default, ACTION  is  `skip',  which  means  that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process  it.
 By default,  ACTION  is  `read',  i.e., read directories just as if they were ordinary files.
 If ACTION is  `skip',  silently  skip directories.
 If ACTION is `recurse', read all files under each directory, recursively, following symbolic links  only  if  they are  on  the command line.
 This is equivalent to the -r option.
                   If ACTION is `dereference-recurse', read all  files  under  each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify  a PATTERN used during the search of the input: an input line is selected if it matches any of  the  specified  patterns.
                   Note that longer patterns take precedence over shorter patterns.
                   This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), to specify a pattern after option -f or  after  the  FILE arguments.

            --exclude=GLOB